MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-uproject.md

 ### Game source and engine source are on different drives

 If your Unreal Engine source code and game source code are on different drives, an error appears when you open your game code project.
-For example: if you have a game project located at `C:\Users\MyUser\MyGame` then the Unreal Engine must be located somewhere on the `C:\` drive; otherwise Unreal Engine project support in Visual Studio isn't available:
+For example: if you're game is located at `C:\Users\MyUser\MyGame` then the Unreal Engine must be located somewhere on the `C:\` drive; otherwise Unreal Engine project support in Visual Studio isn't available:

 :::image type="content" source="../media/vs-same-drive-error.png" alt-text="A screenshot of the multi-drive error window.":::